Using Office 365 Sensitivity Labels with Teams, Groups, and Sites

 Sensitivity Labels Replace Older Text-Only Classifications

 Microsoft announced the preview of support for Office 365 sensitivity labels in Teams, Groups, and (SharePoint Online) sites at the Microsoft Ignite 2019 conference.
 Sensitivity labels have been around since 2018.
 In that time, Microsoft has gradually increased their usefulness in terms of applying visual markings to sensitive information and, if necessary, protecting that information with rights-management based encryption.
 Following private tests, the preview is now public and available to any tenant that wants to participate.
-General availability is expected in May 2020.

 Not all group-enabled Office 365 applications support sensitivity labels yet.
 The big ones that do are Teams, OWA, and SharePoint Online.
 You can also assign labels to groups in the SharePoint admin center and Azure Active Directory portal.

 What’s new is that you can use the same sensitivity labels defined to mark or protect individual files to mark “containers,” literally a team, group, or SharePoint site.
 This capability replaces the previous markings by text-only visual classifications defined in the Azure Active Directory policy for Groups.
 Labels serve the same purpose as classifications (which are not being deprecated at this point) in that users see a visual marker (like “Secret” or “Confidential”) to remind them of the importance or sensitivity of the information stored in a container.
 In addition, sensitivity labels have the extra benefit of being able to impose access controls on the containers.
 You can, for instance, assign a label to a team to stop the team owner being able to invite guests from outside the tenant to join the team membership.